SIOSlab/plandb.sioslab.com/docs/index.rst

     * iind: Horizontal index of entry in 2D histogram grid
     * jind: Vertical index of entry in 2D histogram grid

-   The iind and jind values are stored only to make it simpler to reconstruct the 2D grid for plotting.14.
-For each planet whose completeness is calculated, we also calculate the minimum and maximum angular separations and :math:`\Delta\textrm{mag}` values for which the frequency grid is non-zero.
+   The iind and jind values are stored only to make it simpler to reconstruct the 2D grid for plotting.

+15. For each planet whose completeness is calculated, we also calculate the minimum and maximum angular separations and :math:`\Delta\textrm{mag}` values for which the frequency grid is non-zero.
 These values are then stored in new columns appended to the KnownPlanets table, named: ``compMinWA``, ``compMaxWA``, ``compMindMag``, and ``compMaxdMag``, respectively.
 The bulk completeness is stored in the KnownPlanets table in a new column named ``completeness``.

 Alias Table